Zhichen6/zhichen6.github.io/_pages/about.md

 # 🔥 News

+- *2026.05.20* 🎉 Excited to share that our latest paper, [Large-scale inverse learning of user equilibrium via multiconvex optimization](https://www.sciencedirect.com/science/article/pii/S0191261526000755), is now published in **Transportation Research Part B**!

 - *2025.07.26*: 🎉 Excited to share that our latest paper, [End-to-End Learning of User Equilibrium: Expressivity, Generalization, and Optimization](https://pubsonline.informs.org/doi/abs/10.1287/trsc.2023.0489), co-authored with Dr. Yafeng Yin, is now published in **Transportation Science**!

-- *2025.06.06*: 🎉 Our poster, *End-to-End Learning and Intervention of Transportation Network Equilibrium*, won **1st place** at the [Conference on Foundation Models and AI Agents for Science](https://www.scifmconferences.org/).
-It was incredibly meaningful to see our work appreciated by experts beyond our core field.

 - *2025.03.11*: 🎖️ Dr. Zhichen Liu was honored as the **sole global recipient** of the prestigious 2025 **Helene M. Overly Memorial Scholarship** ($10,000) from the WTS International Foundation.